boostorg/hana/doc/tutorial.md

 single consistent padding object in all cases.
 A tuple of padding objects should be provided, but I find it perhaps too complicated to be worth it for now.
 If you need this functionality, open a GitHub issue.

+@subsection tutorial-rationales-concepts Why aren't concepts constexpr functions?

+Since the C++ concept proposal maps concepts to boolean `constexpr` functions, it would make sense that Hana defines its concepts as such too, instead of as structs with a nested `::%value`.
+Indeed, this was the first choice, but it had to be revised because template functions have one limitation that makes them less flexible.
+Specifically, a template function can't be passed to a higher-order metafunction.
+In other words, it is not possible to write the following

+@code{cpp}
+template <???
+Concept>
+struct some_metafunction {
+  // ...
+};
+@endcode

+This sort of code is very useful in some contexts, such as checking whether two types have a common embedding modeling a concept:

+@code{cpp}
+template <???
+Concept, typename T, typename U>
+struct have_common_embedding {
+  // whether T and U both model Concept, and share a common type that also models Concept };
+@endcode

+With concepts as boolean `constexpr` functions, this can't be written generically.
+When concepts are just template structs, however, we can use template template parameters:

+@code{cpp}
+template <template <typename ...> class Concept, typename T, typename U> struct have_common_embedding {
+  // whether T and U both model Concept, and share a common type that also models Concept };
+@endcode